unchartedsoftware/salt-core/README.md

 # Salt
-> Need to visualize big data?
+> Looking at big data?
 Add a little salt.

 ## Usage